King IVTM Report by Principle at 27 Oct 2023 | ||

 King IV™ Outcome | King IV™ Reference | ||

-Growthpoint has a Code of Ethics which is applicable to all employees, officers, directors, contractors and suppliers of Growthpoint.
+Growthpoint’s Code of Ethics is applicable to all employees, officers, directors, contractors and suppliers of Growthpoint.
 The core values articulated in this code provides a firm and unshakeable foundation on which our organisational culture is built.
-Nonetheless, the code is a dynamic document that is constantly evolving as Growthpoint strives for even higher standards.
+The code is a dynamic document that is constantly evolving and ensures that Growthpoint conducts its business with the highest ethical standards.
 Growthpoint is committed to upholding and enforcing the standards articulated in this code and will reconsider its dealings with individuals or entities not demonstrating the same level of commitment to organisational integrity.

-Ethical standards are imbedded in processes for the recruitment, evaluation of performance and reward of employees as well as the sourcing of employees.
-The SET Committee is tasked with ensuring that the Group’s ethics are managed effectively.
+To enhance the effectiveness of our ethics function, Growthpoint participates in the GIBS-facilitated Ethics Barometer.
+The SET Committee is responsible for ensuring that the Group’s ethics are managed effectively, and for reporting on policy implementation to the Board.
 In addition to monitoring adherence to the Code of Ethics, the SET Committee is responsible for oversight of organisational ethics.

 The Tip-offs Anonymous Helpline operated by Deloitte, provides a platform to report corruption, unethical behaviour and irregularities.
 The whistle-blowing mechanism and protected disclosures assist with the identification of possible unethical behaviour.
 Furthermore, substance abuse and harassment policies are in place prohibiting these practices within the organisation.